cfpb/design-system/docs/pages/video.md

   * Encourage interviewees to speak in complete sentences, sometimes repeating parts of the question in their answer or providing context.
 Ask yourself— Will this response make sense if the viewer doesn’t hear the question?

   * Avoid asking “yes or no” questions or questions with one-word answers.
-Delve deeper into topics and asking “how” and “why.”
+Delve deeper into topics by asking “how” and “why.”

   * Ask follow-up questions and feel free to go off script to keep the conversation flowing naturally.